 New Zealand's weakened White Ferns, missing key WPL-bound players like Amelia Kerr and Sophie Devine, face Sri Lanka in a three-ODI, three-T20I series.
 The first ODI was a washout; the series highlights the conflict between national and franchise cricket.

-Adding to New Zealand's woes, captain Sophie Devine is taking a well-being break, also opting out of her WPL commitments with the Royal Challengers Bangalore.
-Suzie Bates will captain the team on an interim basis, while Kerr is expected to be named the permanent captain soon.
+Adding to New Zealand's woes, captain Sophie Devine is taking a well-deserved break, choosing to step back from both the Sri Lanka series and her WPL commitment with the Royal Challengers Bangalore.
+Suzie Bates is stepping up as interim captain, with Kerr likely to take the permanent reins soon.
+You know, if she ever returns.

-Beyond Kerr and Devine, the White Ferns will also miss several key bowlers including Lea Tahuhu and Molly Penfold for the entire tour, and Rosemary Mair for the ODI series.
-However, the absence of several senior players does provide opportunities for exciting new talent.
-Hayley Jensen returns from injury, and Bree Illing receives her first international call-up alongside Emma McLeod and Izzy Sharp.
-Georgia Plimmer also makes her comeback after a hip injury.
+It's not just Kerr and Devine.
+The White Ferns are missing some key bowlers too – Lea Tahuhu and Molly Penfold for the whole tour, and Rosemary Mair for the ODI series.
+It’s a tough blow.
+But, hey, every cloud has a silver lining, right?
+This absence does give some exciting new talent a shot at the big time.
+Hayley Jensen's back from injury, and Bree Illing is getting her first international call-up, alongside Emma McLeod and Izzy Sharp.
+Georgia Plimmer is also making a comeback after a hip injury.
+It’ll be interesting to see how they perform under pressure.

-The first ODI, played in Napier, saw Sri Lanka reach 147/5 before persistent rain forced a no-result.
-Harshitha Samarawickrama's unbeaten 66 was a highlight for Sri Lanka, while Bree Illing took an early wicket for New Zealand.
-Despite a depleted squad, the White Ferns will be hoping for a better outcome in the remaining matches.
-The series promises a fascinating contest, showcasing both the emerging talent within the New Zealand ranks and the resilience of the Sri Lankan team.
+The first ODI in Napier?
+Well, it was a bit of a washout, literally.
+Sri Lanka managed to reach 147/5 before the rain came down and put a stop to the proceedings.
+No result, which is frustrating for everyone involved.
+Harshitha Samarawickrama's unbeaten 66 was a standout performance for Sri Lanka, while Bree Illing grabbed an early wicket for New Zealand.
+Despite the depleted squad, the White Ferns will be hoping to turn things around in the remaining matches.
+The series is still promising though; a fascinating clash between New Zealand's rising stars and a determined Sri Lankan team.

 FAQ